CopterExpress/clover/docs/en/copterhack2022.md

 ## How to apply?

 1. Prepare the following information:
-     * team information (team name, city of residence, contacts: e-mail/username in Telegram, the list of team members);
+     * team information (team name, contacts: e-mail/username in Telegram, the list of team members);
      * project description (project idea, the potential outcomes, how will the Clover drone platform be used in your project).
 2. Add the information (point 1) to the Clover documentation site.
 Information about contributing an article to GitBook: https://clover.coex.tech/en/contributing.html#contributing-a-new-article
-3. Wait for feedback and look for your application in the section "Team applications".
+3. Wait for feedback.
+After submission, the application will be reviewed by the Organizing Committee and the Competition Jury.

+As soon as the link to the application is added to this page in the "Team Applications" section, your team has become an official member of CopterHack!
+Contest participants will be added to the Telegram group, where you can send the first update and get feedback from the Jury.

      * There are no restrictions on the age, education, and number of people in the team.